ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_historian.rst

 Organization details
 ----------------------------------------------------

-Applications can view the Organization details by using the following code snippet:
+Application can use method getOrganizationDetails() to view the Organization details:

 .. code:: java